 What is the IMC, the Intermetallic Compound?
-We always heard the manufacturing engineer or some of Mechanical Engineer talking about this keyword when discussed to the soldering quality or component drop issue.
-So, what is the role of IMC layer in the soldering?
-Does IMC layer will affect the soldering strength and solderability?
-What is the best IMC layer thickness?
+We always heard the manufacturing engineer or some of Mechanical Engineer talking about this keyword when discussing soldering quality or electronic component drop issue.
+So, what is the role of IMC layer in soldering?
+Does the IMC layer affect soldering strength and solderability?
+What is the ideal IMC layer thickness?

-The IMC is the abbreviation of InterMetallic Compound in the electronic manufacturing industry.
+The IMC is the abbreviation of Inter-Metallic Compound in the electronic manufacturing industry.
 The IMC usually grows between the solder alloy and Cu or Ni substrate for the Printed Circuit Board Assembly (PCBA).
 The IMC is neither a pure metal element nor alloy (Some expert think IMC is a kind of alloy).
 The IMC is a chemical compound that chemically combined by two or more elements.
-So, you may see the chemical formula of IMC like Cu6Sn5、Ni3Sn4、AuSn4…etc.
+So, you may see the chemical formula of IMC like Cu6Sn5、Ni3Sn4、AuSn4 ,and so on.

-Why Working-Bear say the IMC is not an alloy.
+Why Workingbear say the IMC is not an alloy.
 This is because the behavior is different between IMC and alloy.
 The alloy is a mixture of two or more metal elements evenly together just like mix the boys and girls in the same classroom. it maybe substitutional or Interstitial alloys.
 In other words, IMC can be thought of as the child that results from a combination of a boy and a girl, and subsequent chemical reactions.

 Since the IMC is a chemical reaction result, so give thermal energy to form the IMC is necessary.
 Therefore, the solder paste needs to go reflow oven with high temperature to melt the form the IMC with bonding.
 Only the pure tin (Sn) in the solder paste composition and copper base (for example OSP, I-Ag, I-Sn finished) or nickel base (ENIG finished) in the PCB can cause the diffusion in high temperature and form the firmed interfacial IMC layer.

 Where the IMC layer grow?